Pivot from unconnected to investment banking insider

 #4: Position yourself for unexpected opportunities

-His junior year, Michael took a semester off to take a once-in-a-lifetime offer: a seven-month full-time internship with Principal Global Investors, a world leader in institutional asset management.
+His junior year, Michael took a semester off to accept a once-in-a-lifetime offer: a seven-month full-time internship with Principal Global Investors, a world leader in institutional asset management.
 As an investment operations intern, he helped portfolio managers reconcile millions of dollars in client-side transactions, custodial holdings, and cash balance plans across emerging markets, currency, and domestic equity portfolios.

 “I knew this was something that could pivot my career toward the business arena.
 I wanted to make that pivot and learn more about different careers.”